fac30/William-Phoenix-Cleverchat/README.md

 After that you can run `node deploy-commands.js` to load the bot's commands and finally run `node index.js` to start the bot.
 If everything is running correctly you will see a console message `Ready!
 Logged in as "bot name"`.

+## Adding Features

+Whenever you add a new command, make sure the file is created in the commands folder otherwise the deploy-commnds.js script will not be able to find it.
+You also must run the script for every newly created or updated command.

 ## Contributions

 [@Phoenix_Smart](https://github.com/RayFFH)